michalporeba/odis/code/server/README.md

-# Data Exchange Network - Server
+# Open Distributed Information System - Server

 The functionality can be split into a number of separate areas:
 * [Administration of the netwrok](#network)